cwpobs/VirtualConsole/VirtualConsole/ASSEMBLY.md

 addresses instead of bare hex in every program.
 Takes up no memory - wherever the name appears, the compiler substitutes the number.

+## Built-in device register constants (prelude)

+Before your own source is compiled, the compiler silently prepends a fixed block of `const`/mapped-array declarations for the registers most graphics/tile programs need - `Keyboard`, `Clock`, `VideoCard` (background, hardware sprites, tile scroll), `PngLoader`, `MapLoader` (see their sections above for what each register does).
+You don't declare these yourself - they're just already there, named with a device prefix so registers that share a name across devices (`COMMAND`, `STATUS`) don't collide:

+    KEYBOARD_DATA, KEYBOARD_CONTROL
+    CLOCK_LOW, CLOCK_HIGH
+    VIDEOCARD_X_LOW ..
+VIDEOCARD_STATUS                 (background)
+    VIDEOCARD_SPRITE_INDEX ..
+VIDEOCARD_SPRITE_STATUS   (hardware sprites)
+    VIDEOCARD_SCROLL_X_LOW ..
+VIDEOCARD_SCROLL_Y_HIGH   (tile scroll)
+    PNGLOADER_NAME0, PNGLOADER_SRC_X_LOW ..
+PNGLOADER_TILE_INDEX
+    MAPLOADER_NAME0, MAPLOADER_COMMAND, MAPLOADER_STATUS

+Two ready-made mapped arrays over the `NAME0-11` buffers come prepended alongside them - `pngLoaderName`/`mapLoaderName` (`int ...[12] = ...;`),
+meant to be used directly with `str_copy()` (see below) instead of writing a device's file name byte by byte.

+If your own program happens to declare a `const`/array under the same name, yours simply wins - the compiler has no duplicate-declaration check (see "const" above, it's a plain "last one assigned" map), and your own declaration compiles AFTER the prelude.
+Line numbers in your own error messages are unaffected either way: the prelude is lexed as its own chunk with its own line counter restarting at 1, entirely independent of your file's - the same mechanism `#include` (see below) uses for library files.

 ## Comments

 Single-line, `//` to the end of the line - like everywhere else.